trezor/trezor-suite/NOTES.md

 ### Bridge in electron

 -   package.json > "build": { "asar": false } required
--   Include bridge library in desktop only for a specific environment to reduce the size of a bundle.
 -   How to get bridge version?
 -   Test windows